Title: Only You Can Save Me

-Well the feeling isn't mutual, I thought bitterly and I almost uttered it out loud.
+Well the feeling isn't mutual, I thought bitterly, and I almost uttered it out loud.
 He held out his hand for me to shake, which I did briefly.
 Why was he being so formal?
 This was hardly some sort of business meeting.
 And what if I had an OCD disorder and didn't like touching people's hands?
-Shouldn't he be thinking like that?
+Shouldn't he be thinking of that?
 Although more to the point, why am I thinking all this crap right now?

 'If you'd like to follow me, my office is upstairs.'

 Dr Anderson turned and began walking away.
 I threw my Dad a quick look of pure disdain before following Dr Anderson down the corridor and up some stairs, along another corridor and finally stopping at a door which had a brass plaque displaying his name.
 Dr Anderson took some keys out of his trouser pocket and tried to unlock the door but it didn't fit.

 'Oops,' he laughed, turning to me for a second before trying another key.
 'Why is it never the first key you try?
 I should really start labelling them.'

 I was so tempted to say to him, God is testing you.
 The second key worked and Dr Anderson walked in and held the door open for me.
 'Um...'

 'I just...
 I really need the bathroom.'